NisargUpadhyayIITJ/N-Queens-Game/README.md

 # N-Queens Visualizer Project

 This project is a visualizer for the N-Queens problem.
-It allows users to see all possible solutions for the N-Queens problem on an `n x n` chessboard.
+It allows users to visaulize all possible solutions for the N-Queens problem on an `n x n` chessboard.

 ## How to Run the Project